thingsboard/thingsboard.github.io/docs/faq.md

 ## How to get support?

-You can use troubleshooting instructions and community resources on the [support page](/docs/support/).
+You can use troubleshooting instructions and community resources or [contact us](/docs/contact-us) and learn more about [services](/docs/services/) we provide.
-You can also contact Thingsboard authors directly using [contact us](/docs/support/#contact-us).